couchbaselabs/tuqtng/docs/impl.md

 #### MAX(expr) not optimized

 Because of the collation order, we can ensure a mechanism to scan the first non-eliminated row for a MIN() query (we want the first non-null, non-missing value).
-We do this by starting a scan a null, non-inclusive.
+We do this by starting a scan at null, non-inclusive.
 Unfortunately there is no such corresponding high-value from which we can do the same for MAX().
 Its possible a new API method could emulate this behavior.

 #### Fast Count optimization disabled